ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_2_1_Floor circle.md

 description: "Use a proximity-triggered circle to attract attention and seamlessly activate AR experiences, enabling intuitive and embodied engagement."
 ---
 # Step-In Circle
+A floor-based entry zone for activating AR exhibits

 ---
 ## Overview